 What Makes a Good Review?

 Most sellers have their own ideas about what makes a good review.
-But did you know that Amazon has it’s own criteria, as well?
+But did you know that Amazon has its own criteria, as well?
 This includes:

-Detailed and lengthy reviews – around 5 lines or 50-750 words
+- Detailed and lengthy reviews – around 5 lines or 50-750 words

-Images or videos to help give prospective customers a first-hand look into the customer’s experience
+- Images or videos to help give prospective customers a first-hand look into the customer’s experience

-Purchases that can be verified – reviews from buyers with verified purchases always outweigh non-verified reviews
+- Purchases that can be verified – reviews from buyers with verified purchases always outweigh non-verified reviews

 How To Handle Negative Reviews

-Negative reviews are just part of the deal.
-Every seller gets them, and every seller must learn to accept them.
 The most important thing to remember is that you should never ask a buyer to change their negative review after it’s been given.
 This is both unethical and prohibited by Amazon.
+Instead, do everything you can to leave the buyer with a positive impression of your company and its practices.

 So, what can you do?
 You can take responsibility for the negative experience and mitigate damage by:

-Contacting the buyer, apologizing and asking what you can do to resolve the issue.
+- Contacting the buyer, apologizing and asking what you can do to resolve the issue.
 Usually, a refund or replacement will suffice.

-Work to fix the issue until the buyer is fully satisfied.
+- Work to fix the issue until the buyer is fully satisfied.

-Respond in the comments section so other shoppers can see that you’ve done your due diligence to resolve the problem.
+- Respond in the comments section so other shoppers can see that you’ve done your due diligence to resolve the problem.